Wyntuition/aspnetcore-workshop-kit/00-BasicAspNetCoreApp/README.md

     using Microsoft.AspNetCore.Hosting;
     ```

 At this point, you have a minimal ASP.NET Core app set up.
-You can navigate to http://localhost:5000 to get a hello world.
+You can navigate to http://localhost:5000 to get a hello world response.

 1. Move configuration of the host to the Startup class, per convention.

-    a.
-Tweak your Program.cs to use a Startup class for ASP.NET Core host configuration, and remove the include host configuration:
+    1. Tweak your Program.cs to use a Startup class for ASP.NET Core host configuration, and remove the include host configuration:

     ```
     //REMOVE THIS: .Configure(app => app.Run(context => context.Response.WriteAsync("Hello World, from ASP.NET!")))
     .UseStartup<Startup>()
     ```

-    a.
-Create a class in the project root called Startup.cs
+    1. Create a class in the project root called Startup.cs
-    a.
-Add this to your Startup.cs class:
+    1. Add this to your Startup.cs class:

     ```
     namespace ConsoleApplication